 - Using a fatty acid free facial oil – for IF your skin gets dry – like The Ordinary 100% Plant Derived Squalane (£5.50)

-- Learning the basics of great skincare – including skin pH – sign up for your free Get Great Skin Now 7 day email course here to get yourself started
+- Learning the basics of great skincare – including skin pH – sign up for your free Get Great Skin Started 7 day email course here to get yourself a super head-start

 And making the best lifestyle changes for fungal acne;

 - Like keeping your diet low GI – did you know high GI foods make skin more oily? – learn more with this meal plan

 - Making YOU time – because you are 2000% worth it

 The key: Once you reduce your malassezia yeast population you want to stop them from growing so crazy ever again – you’re going to do this only by using the best skincare for fungal acne and the best lifestyle changes for fungal acne.
 Prevention my friend… you’ve got it… better than cure (!)

 Now tell me in the chat below.
 Are you thinking your ‘acne’ could be fungal acne?
 Does yours look like in the pictures above?
 Oh and if you have more fungal acne questions – leave them too – I’ll be back to you very soon.